dzbao/dzbao.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate of Artificial Intelligence
+role: Ph.D. candidate of Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: